How To Heal From Past Trauma And Wounds

 As a carpenter, Jesus understands the beauty and comfort that can come from working with your hands to create something new.

-Heal through Therapy
+Heal Through Therapy

 Sometimes people need therapy to find healing.
 The type of therapy you choose should be based on the type of issue you want to work through.